Geniom RT Analyzer: The Biology

-Recent discoveries have shown the detection of free floating microRNAs in the blood.
-These free floating microRNAs are found to be protected from endogenous RNAase activity as compared to microRNAs within the cells of tissues.
-This protection renders these free floating microRNAs as suitable stable biomarkers.
+Recent discoveries have shown the detection of free-floating microRNAs in blood.
+These free-floating microRNAs are found to be protected from endogenous RNAase activity as compared to microRNAs within the cells of tissues.
+This protection renders these free-floating microRNAs as suitable, stable biomarkers.
 This stable biomarker can be used as a control when comparing microRNA levels between tissues.
-Comparing microRNA levels and thus assessing expression patterns across tissues can be used in a variety of applications such as cancer and disease classification.
+Comparing microRNA levels and thus assessing expression patterns across tissues can be used in a variety of applications, such as cancer and disease classification.